 - Explain and differentiate between crisis care and long-term counseling.

 - Explain and discuss various types of crises, crisis assessment and crisis intervention techniques.

 - Understand the role of mental health first responders in various crisis care scenarios.

 - Explain and discuss specific issues related to crises including community crises, crises of lethality, individual & family crises, and lifespan issues.

 - Have an understanding of basic legal and ethical issues that might arise in crisis work for first responders.

-- Acquire insight into special issues that often confront crisis workers.
+- Acquire insight into special issues that often confront crisis workers / first responders.

 - Examine, discuss, and integrate all issues, theories, assumptions, materials, etc., presented in the course in accord with current scholarly standards and practices.